aws-samples/amazon-forecast-samples/ml_ops/UploadData.md

 3. In the AWS Console, navigate to the S3 service.
 You can do this by typing S3 in the "search for services" control in the black menu bar and hitting enter.
 4. Once in S3, account buckets are listed.
 Click on the bucket name you provided in the prior steps.
 5. Once inside this bucket, it will be empty.
-You will click "Create Folder" and provide the exact same string as your StackName.
+You will click "Create Folder" and provide the same string as your **StackName**.
 6. Once the folder is created, click on the folder name to enter it.
 7. Next, click on the orange Upload button.
 8. Drag the three folders from your laptop and drop them in the S3 window waiting the upload.